dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 Third Release :  New 10/8/2023 EFI with very simple updates to permit the AMD patches (search algray in OCAT) to operate in the new v23+ kernel.
 That's literally the only change.
 And OC95 & associated KEXTs.

-Dec 16 2023:  Brief comment: OpenCorn .97 works fine, but as I've a failing HP EX920 drive, it's likely updates will become infrequent.
+Dec 16 2023:  Brief comment: OpenCore .97 works fine, but as I've a failing HP EX920 drive, it's likely updates will become infrequent.

 Sonoma MacOS 14 Statement:  Update to the 10.8.2023 EFI and Sonoma will install without issue.
 I keep old graphics, below, in here, but know that Sonoma installs fine.